-It is possible to enter an offset to SyncheckII's Audio/Video (hereafter "AV") error measurement, a value that is added or subtracted from the actual measurement before the result is displayed.
-This means you can enter an amount of synchronization error that will then be displayed as "zero".
-SyncheckII will now show only the deviation away from the offset you entered.
-Your entered offset is saved and may be restored the next time SyncheckII is turned on by holding the Select switch UP when switching on.
+It is possible to enter an offset to SyncheckII's Audio/Video (hereafter "AV") error measurement.
+An offset is a user-entered value that will be added or subtracted from the actual measurement before the result is displayed.
+SyncheckII will then show deviation away from the offset time you entered.
+Your entered offset is saved and may be restored the next time SyncheckII is turned on by holding the Select switch UP toward the unit's front when switching on.
+If the Select switch is NOT held UP when the unit is turned on, the user-offset is reset to zero.

-Before entering an offset be sure SyncheckII is first placed in one of the AV error modes (with the Mode switch up).
+To enter an offset, first place SyncheckII into one of the AV modes (push the Mode switch UP).
 Then set the Mode switch to center position.
-Setting the Mode switch to center always enables data entry based on whether the switch was previously up or down.
+Setting the Mode switch to center always enables data entry, but what kind of data will be entered is based on whether the switch was previously up or down.
 Since the switch was just up, one of the four red mode LEDs will blink to indicate user entry is now enabled.
 The red column with yellow and green "Ahead" LEDs now display your user-entered offset, in the same way an AV sync error measurement is shown.
 Change the entered offset by pushing the Select switch up or down.
 Hold it for auto-repeat.
 (Auto-repeat speed increases when the switch is held for more than a couple of seconds.)
 When pushing the select switch UP you will be changing the value towards video ahead.
 When pushing it DOWN you will be changing the value toward audio ahead.

-Whenever an offset value is entered (or recalled from memory at power on), anything other than zero, the yellow "Rel/Mask" LED will rapidly wink to remind you the display is relative, not absolute.
-You can quickly clear the offset to zero (and return to absolute readouts) by turning SyncheckII off and on again.
+Whenever a non-zero offset value is entered (or recalled from memory at power on), the yellow "Rel/Mask" LED will rapidly wink to remind you the display is relative, not absolute.